Cardinals vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 - The Cardinals have played as the underdog in three of their past 10 games and have gone 2-1 in those contests.

-- In their previous 10 matchups with a total posted by oddsmakers, the Cardinals and their opponents are 4-5-1 when it comes to hitting the over.
+- In their last 10 matchups with a total posted by oddsmakers, the Cardinals and their foes are 4-5-1 when it comes to hitting the over.

-- The previous 10 Cardinals matchups have not had a spread set by bookmakers.
-The average over/under established by sportsbooks in St. Louis' past three contests has been 9.5, a stretch in which the Cardinals and their opponents have gone under every time.
+- The last 10 Cardinals games have not had a spread posted by bookmakers.
+The average over/under set by bookmakers in St. Louis' past four contests has been 9.1, a span in which the Cardinals and their opponents have gone under every time.

 Cardinals Betting Records & Stats

+- St. Louis has entered 20 games this season as the underdog by +110 or more and is 8-12 in those contests.

-- Sportsbooks have implied with the moneyline set for this matchup that the Cardinals have a 50% chance of pulling out a win.
+- The Cardinals have an implied victory probability of 47.6% according to the moneyline set for this matchup.

-- St. Louis and its opponents have hit the over in 52 of its 104 games with a total this season.
+- St. Louis' games have gone over the total in 52 of its 105 chances.

 - The Cardinals have posted a record of 1-7-0 against the spread this season.